XinCai/katacoda-scenarios/kubernetes-sealed-secret/step2.md

 # Installing the custom controller and CRD for SealedSecret

-See the Git repository for Sealed Secrets project for recent releases and detailed installation instructions.
+### Second part:
+2. Install A cluster-side controller / operator

 The latest release at the time of writing this post was v0.15.0 and can be installed on a Kubernetes cluster in a single step using kubectl as shown by the following command.

 ### install the controller

 ```